Batgirl: Year One: Hearts Afire

-Firefly deduces Bressli’s plans, incinerates the impersonators, and causes an explosion.
+Firefly deduces Bressli's plans, incinerates the impersonators, and causes an explosion.
 In the confusion, Barbara evacuates her father and the costumed villains escape.
 Leaving Black Canary to watch over Gordon and Bressi, Barbara walks home as her motorcycle has been destroyed.

 Gordon calls for a meeting with Batman, only to be met by Robin, who assures him that Batgirl has nothing to do with them.
 Gordon warns Robin that Batman needs to stop Batgirl or he will do it himself.

 Barbara visits Officer Bard in the hospital and he reveals he will need to leave the force because of his injuries.

 Robin presents her with a new Batcycle and invites her on an emergency call in Gotham's subway network.

 Seasoned Crime-Fighter

-Batgirl and Robin arrive at a subway platform and arrest novice criminal, the Condiment King, for harassing passersbys.
+Batgirl and Robin arrive at a subway platform and arrest novice criminal, the Condiment King, for harassing passersby.
 Robin tells her that he was just a detour — the real emergency is a hostage situation on a train.
 Robin suddenly kisses Barbara and they continue towards a runaway train.

 Aboard the train they find Blockbuster, a deformed behemoth, terrorizing passengers.
 Barbara baits Blockbuster into fighting her while Robin evacuates the passengers to another car.
 Barbara’s narrowly survives the fight when Blockbuster is knocked out by a concrete overhang.

 After delivering Blockbuster to the police, Robin tries to kiss Barbara again but she pushes him away.
-Captain Gordon finds a lock of Barbara’s red hair in Blockbuster’s hands which causes him to rush home.
+Captain Gordon finds a lock of Barbara's red hair in Blockbuster's hands which causes him to rush home.

 Out of costume, Barbara is confronted by her father who had been searching her room.
 Before either of them can say anything he receives an emergency call and leaves the house.
 Barbara follows him and sees GCPD Headquarters set ablaze by Firefly and Killer Moth.
 Barbara decides to suit up as Batgirl once again.